Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Method

 \subsection{Copula Projection via IPFP}

-The raw network output $D_{\text{raw}}$ is positive but may not satisfy the copula marginal constraints.
-In particular, it may not integrate to one and its marginals may not be uniform.
+The raw network output $D_{\text{raw}}$ is positive but generally has the wrong total mass and non-uniform grid marginals.
 Rather than forcing the network to satisfy these constraints directly during training, we repair the prediction after the forward pass.
 We do this with Iterative Proportional Fitting (IPFP) \citep{sinkhorn1964relationship,sinkhorn1967knopp,franklin1989scaling}, which alternates row and column normalization until the marginals are uniform.